USS Newport News (SSN-750): Collision with Japanese ship

 Mogamigawas hull and propellers were damaged.

 According to a Navy spokesman, the collision occurred due to the venturi effect.
 The tanker passed over the area where the submarine was submerged and this created a sucking impact that forced the submarine upward to the surface.

 The incident was the third collision between a US nuclear-powered submarine and a Japanese civilian ship.

 On 29 January, after the boat returned to Bahrain for repairs, administrative personnel actions, also known as Admiral's Masts, were taken against several crew members, including relieving the boat's commanding officer of command due to a lack of confidence in his ability to command.

 On 10 April, the Iranian Fars News Agency reported that Newport News has been leaking radioactive and chemical pollution into the Persian Gulf and claimed that following this formal complaint, the ship departed the gulf for a complete overhaul.

 The US Navy Fifth Fleet denied this claim, restating that damage was limited to the bow and that the sail, mast and reactors were not damaged.
-On 2 October 2007, the US Navy agreed to pay Kawasaki Kisen Kaisha Ltd, the company that owns Mogamigawa, an undisclosed amount in compensation for the collision.
+In October 2007, the US Navy agreed to pay Kawasaki Kisen Kaisha Ltd, the company that owns Mogamigawa, an undisclosed amount in compensation for the collision.